 University of Michigan Questions

 - Everyone belongs to many different communities and/or groups defined by (among other things) shared geography, religion, ethnicity, income, cuisine, interest, race, ideology, or intellectual heritage.
 Choose one of the communities to which you belong, and describe that community and your place within it.
-(Required for all applicants; 300 word limit)
+(Required for all applicants.
+1,500 character limit.)

 - Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual degree programs) to which you are applying at the University of Michigan.
 How would that curriculum support your interests?
-(Required for all applicants; 550 word limit)
+(Required for all applicants.
+2,750 character limit.)

 - Discuss where you would like to teach and/or the types of students you would like to teach and how you developed this commitment.

 - Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve.
 (1,500 character limit)

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don't feel obligated to do so.
 (1,250-3,250 character limit, approx. 250-650 word limit.
 The application won't accept a response shorter than 250 words.)

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 - The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?